-Personal devices such as cell phones, IPADS, IPODS, kindles, laptops, etc. may be used in the cafeteria before school and after school.
-Cell phones may not be used during school hours without explicit permission from an administrator.
+Personal devices such as cell phones, iPads, iPods, Kindles, laptops, etc. may be used in the cafeteria before school, during lunch, between classes, and after school.
+Cell phones may not be used during school hours without explicit permission from an administrator or teacher.

-- Middle School/High School Students must not have cell phone visible on them and are required to place in their locker. - Students may look at cell phones between bells during school hours. - Students may use their cell phone or device during breakfast or lunch period. - Students may not take photos or videos at any time on cell phones or personal devices anywhere on school property. - Phones and listening devices are not to be used during any detention. - Any use of phones at school to transmit personal images, school work, or evaluation materials will be treated as a serious breach of security and disciplined accordingly. - If you fail to follow expectations concerning cell phones/electronic devices or any violations of these user policies, it may result in your phone being confiscated and disciplinary action.
+- Students may not have cell phones visible on them. - Students may look at cell phones between bells during school hours. - Students may use their cell phone or device during breakfast and lunch period. - Students may not take photos or videos at any time on cell phones or personal devices anywhere on school property. - Phones and listening devices are not to be used during any detention. - Any use of phones at school to transmit personal images, schoolwork, or evaluation materials will be treated as a serious breach of security and disciplined accordingly. - If you fail to follow expectations concerning cell phones/electronic devices or any violations of these user policies, it may result in your phone being confiscated and disciplinary action.
+Along with the potential use of a Yondr bag when at school.

-HEADPHONES:
+HEADPHONES

-Students are asked to bring headphones to school for use with computers in classes (when directed to do so by a teacher), and as such, may carry headphones from class to class (students should not carry around neck or in ears in hallways/stairwells due to safety concerns).
+Students are asked to bring headphones to school for use with computers in classes (when directed to do so by a teacher), and as such, may carry headphones from class to class.
+Students should not carry headphones around neck or in ears while in the hallways/stairwells due to safety concerns.
+Students may use headphones during allotted cell phone times during breakfast and lunch but not in between classes.